What is the Karoo?

 Spring is heralded by the flowering of annual Namaqualand daisies (Dimorphothecas) that creates ‘rivers’ of orange across the landscape.
 Later in spring gazanias, ursinias, pelargoniums and vygies burst into colourful displays of lustrous pinks, magentas, reds, yellows, whites and oranges, depending on the amount of rain the area has received.

-The National Biodiversity Institute of South Africa has a number of conservation projects underway, including the Succulent Karoo Ecosystem Programme (SKEP) which has undertaken conservation efforts that combine science, economics, socio-political, and land management practices.
+The South African National Biodiversity Institute has a number of conservation projects underway, including the Succulent Karoo Ecosystem Programme (SKEP) which has undertaken conservation efforts that combine science, economics, socio-political, and land management practices.

 A Karoo Visit in Spring!